 Florence is beautiful year-round, but the best times to visit are spring (April to June) and autumn (September to October), when the weather is mild and the crowds are smaller.
 Summers can be quite busy and hot, so planning a trip in the shoulder seasons will allow you to explore the city at a comfortable pace.

 Florence’s beauty, history, and art make it a must-visit destination for culture-loving travelers.
-With these features, the city is one of the cities that best reflects the Italian spirit, lifestyle and aesthetics, from the Roman Empire to the maritime states of Venice, Genoa and Pisa, and from there to the united Italy and today’s republican period.
+With its rich history and timeless atmosphere, the city reflects the true spirit of Italy.
+At first, you notice traces of the Roman Empire throughout its streets and architecture.
+Then, the legacy of Venice, Genoa, and Pisa begins to appear.
+Meanwhile, the city also reveals stories from united Italy and the modern republican era.
+In this way, every corner reflects Italian lifestyle, culture, and aesthetics across centuries.
 Exploring Florence will take you into a time warp and give you the opportunity to capture the spirit of Italy.